-As an Aviation Enforcement Agent, your job is not only exciting, but also provides rewarding benefits.
-You have the stability of a federal job as well as several benefits that are only available to law enforcement positions, such as law enforcement 6(c) retirement coverage.
-Navigate the links below, or scroll down, to learn more:
+As an Aviation Enforcement Agent, your job is not only exciting, but also features rewarding benefits.
+You have the stability of a Federal job, as well as several benefits that are only available to law enforcement positions, such as law enforcement 6(c) retirement coverage.
+Working as an Aviation Enforcement Agent sets you up well for the long-term.

 Agents are competitively rewarded for their time on the job.
 In addition to salary, you may be eligible for overtime pay, locality pay, and more.

 - Salary: You receive a salary that corresponds to your grade level.
 This salary is the number quoted on USAJOBS.

 - Overtime: You must be readily accessible and willing to work on an unscheduled basis in excess of a 40-hour work week and will receive extra compensation.
 Law Enforcement Availability Pay (LEAP) is 25% of base salary.